jw-zima/flight-dashboard-r/README.md

 ## Project Organization

 ```
+├── .kaggle                 <- Folder with username and key needed to access the Kaggle API
+│
 ├── data
 │   ├── interim             <- Intermediate data that has been transformed.
 │   ├── processed           <- The final, canonical data sets used to compute all stats for the dashboard.